-Most of the nuclear cratering data come from the large-yield (megaton) testing program conducted on various islands of Enewetak Atoll, also known as the Pacific Proving Grounds.
-A small number of low-yield (kiloton) tests were conducted at the Nevada Test Site.
-The morphology of the craters from the Nevada Test Site tests, with their characteristic bowl shape, was significantly different from the pancake-shaped craters observed during the EMP events-an anomaly that was not resolved until the 1980s when it was ultimately attributed to the gradual slumping of the weaker crater walls in the coral geology of the EMP.
-A considerable number of subsurface cratering bursts were also conducted at the Nevada Test Site to evaluate the excavation potential of nuclear weapons for peaceful purposes, under the Plowshare Program.
+Most of the nuclear cratering data come from the large-yield (megaton) testing program conducted on various islands of Enewetak Atoll, also known as the Pacific Proving Grounds (PPG).
+A small number of low-yield (kiloton) tests were conducted at the Nevada Test Site (NTS).
+The morphology of the craters from the NTS tests, with their characteristic bowl shape, was significantly different from the pancake-shaped craters observed during the PPG events-an anomaly that was not resolved until the 1980s when it was ultimately attributed to the gradual slumping of the weaker crater walls in the coral geology of the PPG.
+A considerable number of subsurface cratering bursts were also conducted at NTS to evaluate the excavation potential of nuclear weapons for peaceful purposes, under the Plowshare Program.